AutoRally/autorally/README.md

 ### 2. Clone or Fork Repositories

-Clone the autorally and imu_3dm_gx4 repositories into a [catkin workspace](http://wiki.ros.org/catkin/workspaces).
+Get the autorally and imu_3dm_gx4 repositories in a [catkin workspace](http://wiki.ros.org/catkin/workspaces).
 The suggested location is `~/catkin_ws/src/`, but any valid catkin worskspace source folder will work.
+Forking is suggested fi you will be working with the code.
+To clone:

 ```git clone https://github.com/AutoRally/autorally.git```